 |Traffic||20 TB outgoing, ∞ incoming|

 Hetzner definitely has the best deal for renting a small virtual machine and I don’t see any reason why would other providers charge more for objectively worse hardware and less outgoing traffic (AWS, Google Cloud, Azure, Linode, Digital Ocean).
-The drawback is that you can only get a virtual machine in Germany or Finland which may or may not be suitable for your use case.

 This blog is generated with Hugo and is using a custom template in order to keep the page size small.
 Unfortunately, a vast majority of Hugo templates out there are cobbled together with megabytes of cruft that you don’t really need for serving a simple blog.
 A typical blog post currently sits at around 100kB on the first request (half of that are fonts).
 After the first request, the assets are cached on the client and every subsequent request has to transfer only the html file, which is usually quite small (cca.
 20kB).